Teach Human Physiology with Lt

 Over a series of exercises students investigate mechanisms of sensory perception and discover techniques that send conflicting information to the central nervous system.

-Students familiarize themselves with their senses and observe some sensory illusions.
+Students familiarize themselves with their senses and experiment with sensory illusions.
 Learn how the body detects and perceives different sensations including touch, sight, taste, and movement.
 These activities are suitable for students at all levels, and can be performed without a PowerLab.

 Refresh your memory of the basic types of contractions.
 Record and measure muscular twitch responses to nerve stimulation and observe recruitment as stimulus strength increases.
 Test the effects of stimulus timing on muscle twitch summation and tetanus.